 Observed that this home does not have gutters.
+Normally, gutters are not a standard feature on a new house -- this is something that most homeowners have to have installed after they move in.
 For your reference, gutters carry rain water from the roof and drain it away from the home and the foundation which prevents water damage to the soffits or foundation, discoloring of the siding materials and soil erosion.
 Recommend having a gutter system installed when you have the opportunity.